Application process Back to top

 - Two additional identity verification documents – you will be provided with a list of what documents are required in the email invite to the assessment centre

 - Any receipts in order to be reimbursed for your travel on the day

 The assessment centre is the final stage of the process and you will find out within two weeks of attending if you have been successful.

 As soon as you receive a conditional offer to join Unlocked Graduates, you will have a main point of contact in the Recruitment team who will guide you through your offer journey.
 Your Recruitment Officer will be able to respond to any queries or concerns you have and keep you updated on opportunities to meet and communicate with your fellow participants.

 If you are offered a place on the Unlocked Graduates programme, your offer will be based on proof of your right to work and academic qualifications, as well as displaying the Unlocked attributes and values throughout your offer journey.
 You will also have to fulfil the following specific conditions prior to starting the programme:

+Our Cohort Launch Event is held for all of our participants before the official start of training.
 Throughout the day, you’ll be briefed on the Summer Institute in more detail and you’ll be able to ask any last burning questions that you may have.
-It will also be the first time you meet your fellow classmates who you’ll be working with throughout your time in your placement prison.
+It will also be the first time you meet your fellow participants who you’ll be working with throughout your time in your placement prison.
 You’ll also have the opportunity to meet motivational speakers and our supporters from around the sector, including your Mentoring Prison Officers.

-Unlocked Graduates decides where to place participants based on the needs of the prisons that we work with.
+Prison placement is decided by Unlocked Graduates, based on the needs of the prisons that we work with.
 We do try, where possible, to take your preferences into account and will ask you further details on this at the offer stage.
 Please be aware, however, that it is not always possible to cater to everyone’s preferences.
 This process will happen once all the conditional offers have been made so you should get confirmation of your prison placement in the spring time.